Fisch123456789/FischFischFischFischjaFisch/Balance.md

 12.02.2023-The Forgotten can now buy their Heros with faith at an increasing price.
 So they dont loose their benefits if they loose a hero early.

 12.02.2023-Igloo gets buffed, cause it was quite useless before.

+14.02.2023-Air Sweep is broken, its just not working for any unit.
+Not even for fighters.